Code-Institute-Submissions/project-6/README.md

     - make sure that the `DEBUG` is set to `TRUE`
     - visit `localhost:8000/fake-data/`
     - go back to terminal and enter how many records you wish to have
+11. Additional requirements
+    - you will need to own or register new account at [sendgrid.com](https://sendgrid.com/)
+    - add 2 Transactional Templates one for [registration-email-template-example.html](/assets/email_templates/registration-email-template-example.html) and one for [invoice-email-template-example.html](/assets/email_templates/invoice-email-template-example.html).
+You can import each of them via `.txt` files in [/assets/email_templates]([/assets/email_templates](https://github.com/MiroslavSvec/project-5/tree/master/assets/email_templates))
+    - lastly you will need to change your templates id in both `registration_email_template_id` and `invoice_template_id`

 [**To top**](#Table-of-Contents)